Chart Color Schemes

 Mill Park - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that could affect this region.
-Notable ones include The Stables Kindergarten Redevelopment, Peter Hopper Lake Revitalisation, The Gorge Townhomes, and Westfield Plenty Valley Entertainment Precinct.
-The following list outlines those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may affect this region.
+Notable projects include The Stables Kindergarten Redevelopment, Peter Hopper Lake Revitalisation, The Gorge Townhomes, and Central South Morang Shopping Centre.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.